EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 - Understanding of basic DevOps workflows and tools

-- Knowledge of application security principles is helpful
+- Knowledge of application security principles is beneficial

 - DevOps engineers